tymate/gatsby-starter-datocms/README.md

 3.  **Start developing.**

-    Now you can start it up and update as your pleasure.
+    Now you can start it up.

     ```shell
     gatsby develop